microsoft/VSProjectSystem/doc/overview/dynamicCapabilities.md

 Block unsupported capabilities changes
 ---------------------------------------------------
-A project system or its extensions may not be able to handle some capabilities changes.
+A project system or its extensions may not be able to handle some capabilities changes, and may want to trigger the project to be reloaded in that case.
-Those features can register requirements through `IProjectCapabilitiesRequirementsService`.
+That can be done by registering requirements through `IProjectCapabilitiesRequirementsService`.
-If new set of capabilities violates any of those rules, it will force to reload the project.
+If new set of capabilities violates any of those rules, it will force to reload the project automatically.

-An easy way to register requirements is through a `ProjectCapabilitiesContext`.
+An easy way to register requirements is through creating a `ProjectCapabilitiesContext`.
+The following sample will register capabilities requirements to ensure the result of `DeployProviders` stays unchanged for the project in the current session:

 ```csharp
     List<IDeployProvider> effectiveProviders;